brookesargent/brookesargent.github.io/about.md

 permalink: /about/
 ---

-Hello and welcome to my code journey!
-I'm a web developer in training based in the Dayton, OH area.
-Currently I work in a non-technical role at a music publishing company, but much of my spare time is spent learning to code.
-On this blog I hope to describe my learning experiences, what works for me, and what I've struggled with.
-When I'm not at the computer, I enjoy bike rides, horror films, sci-fi television (talk to me about Orphan Black!), and baking.
+Hi there!
+Welcome to my code journey!
+My name is Brooke and I'm a programmer based in the Dayton, OH area.
+Currently I work as a Microsoft Dynamics AX programmer at a music publishing company, but I also spend a lot of spare time learning JavaScript.
+On this blog I hope to describe my learning experiences, what works for me, and what I've struggled with most.
+When I'm not at the computer, I enjoy baking, bike rides, tv (especially sci-fi!), and horror films.